 - Always read instructions and follow the manufacturer's instruction. - Inject under the skin.
 Most vaccinations, with the exception of the scabby mouth vaccine, are designed to be injected under the skin (subcutaneous), not into the skin or into the muscle.
 The injection should be easy, if there is resistance, this may indicate the needle tip is not in the space beneath the skin but in the muscle or in the skin. - Correct length needle.
 It is essential to use the correct length needle for the job.
-The recommended needle length is 1/4" or 6mm but it is best to check the manufacturers instruction.
+It is generally recommended to use needles that are 1/4 " or 6 mm for lambs and 1/2 " or 12mm for adult sheep.

 - The correct position.
 Ideally, vaccinations should be given high up on the neck, behind the ear.
 If a reaction was to occur it will be trimmed from a low value cut. - Inject into dry clean skin using clean, sharp needles.
 Always avoid injecting wet sheep if possible. - Use sharp needles.
 All needles go blunt so replace needles frequently and avoid contact with dirt.
 A vaccinator gun holster can be used to avoid needles ending up in the dirt and reduces the chance of self-injection. - Clean up.
-When finished, ensure vaccination equipment is cleaned and sterilized.
+When finished, ensure vaccinating equipment is cleaned and sterilized.

-Self-injection is quite common and can be dangerous especially with the OJD vaccine, Gudair®.
+Self-injection is quite common and can be dangerous especially with the OJD vaccine, Gudair[®].
 Guarded, "safe" vaccinating guns should be used, to reduce the chance of self-injection.

-If used and kept under the correct conditions, vaccine pouches can usually be sealed and used again for a limited time.
+If used and kept under the correct conditions vaccine pouches, can usually be sealed and used again for a limited time.
 Read the label or product insert carefully and follow the manufacturer's recommendations.